dotintent/flutter-nfc-reader/README.md

       ref: develop
 ```

-and then run the shell
+and then run in the shell

 ```shell
 flutter packages get